mo-sari/Django-Challenges/readme.md

 ### 25-Implement a view to get all users who rated a specific restaurant.

 ### 26-Write a query to find the average rating of restaurants that have been rated more than 2 times.

+### 27-Find restaurants with the longest name length where the average rating is above 3.5